Academic Services Recognition Scheme

-In December a celebratory event will be scheduled as a thank you for all Academic Services staff and as a way to recognise our award winners.
-At this event winners will have their names and categories announced along with a citation, and will each be presented with a certificate from Richard Martin, Director of Academic Services.
+In December a celebratory event was scheduled as a thank you for all Academic Services staff and as a way to recognise our award winners.
+At this event winners had their names and categories announced along with a citation, and were each presented with a certificate from Richard Martin, Director of Academic Services.

-Each category will have one winner and winners cannot be awarded in the same category for a period of one year following their achievement.
-All nominees will receive a letter to inform them of their nomination regardless of the outcome.
-Individuals will be awarded £300 on winning and teams will be allocated £30.50 per head to spend on a group activity.
+Each category will have one winner and one highly commended, and winners cannot be awarded in the same category for a period of one year following their achievement.
+Individuals will be awarded £300 on winning and teams will be allocated £36.00 per head to spend on a group activity.